wooorm/import-meta-resolve/readme.md

 *   `parent` defaulting to `import.meta.url` cannot be ponyfilled: you have to explicitly pass it
+*   no support for loaders (that would mean implementing all of loaders)
 *   no support for CLI flags:
     `--experimental-json-modules`, `--experimental-wasm-modules`,
     `--experimental-policy`, `--experimental-network-imports`, `--no-addons`,